Jmkryng/Jmkryng/README.md

  📍 A Software Engineer from Philippines 📍

- 👨‍💻 I’m currently specialize at Backend Development and Cloud Computing 👨‍💻
+ 👨‍💻 Specialize at Backend Development and Cloud Computing 👨‍💻

  ⚡ Interested on various tools and technologies ⚡